KarelCemus/play-redis/README.md

 besides the basic methods such as `get`, `set` and `remove` it provides more convenient methods such as `expire`, `exists` and `invalidate`.

-This library delivers a single module with two implementations of the API:
+This library delivers a single module with three implementations of the API:

  1. play.api.cache.redis.CacheApi
  2. play.api.cache.redis.CacheAsyncApi
+ 3. play.api.cache.CacheApi

 First, the CacheApi is extended play.api.cache.CacheApi and it implements the connection in the **blocking** manner.
-This implementation is active by default.
 Second, the CacheAsyncApi enables **non-blocking** connection providing results through `scala.concurrent.Future`.
-This implementation must be enabled **manually**.
+Third, the synchronous implementation also implements standard CacheApi bundled within Play framework.

 ## How to add the module into the project